enthought/mayavi/docs/source/mayavi/overview.rst

      information on this is in the :ref:`using-the-mayavi-application` section.

-  2. Use Mayavi as a plotting engine from simple Python scripts.
+  2. Use Mayavi as a plotting engine from simple Python scripts, for example from Ipython, in combination with numpy.
 The ``mlab`` scripting API provides a simple way of using Mayavi in batch-processing scripts, see :ref:`simple-scripting-with-mlab` for more information on this.